-Membership: One (1) voting General Faculty member from each electoral division, plus one (1) Faculty Senator.
-Ex-officio, non-voting members: Chair of the Chancellor’s Advisory Committee for Equity, Diversity and Inclusive Excellence, Director Intercultural Affairs, Director of the University Teaching and Learning Commons, and Provost or appointed representative.
+Membership: One (1) Voting Member of General Faculty appointed by each electoral division; two (2) Voting Members of the General Faculty recommended by the chair of the Committee and appointed by the Chair of the Senate; plus one (1) Senator appointed by the Chair of the Senate.
+Nonvoting: Chair of the Chancellor’s Advisory Committee for Equity, Diversity, and Inclusive Excellence; the Director of the Office of Intercultural Engagement; the Director of the University Teaching and Learning Commons; and the Provost or appointed representative.

 Equity Diversity & Inclusion at UNCG: diversity-inclusion.uncg.edu